 Kirk was taken aback.
 His life hadn’t exactly been easy, but he had a family and lived in a relatively safe place.
 He couldn’t image Peter’s suffering.

 “I’m…sorry,” Kirk said finally, not knowing what else to say.

 “That’s what the recruitment officer said too,” said Peter, his voice less hushed now.
 “I escaped Corvis and made it all the way to Caspia by hopping trains.
 I wasn’t sure what I was going to do.
 Worked odd jobs for a few weeks.
 Then I saw all the enlistment posters, and saw they pay you a full monthly salary, and I imagined having an honest, respectable job, and, well… I promise you, I would rather dig a trench under Khadoran mortar fire for a month straight than ever go back to that orphanage,” he said with calm finality.
-“When I told the recruitment officer that he fudged my height and age on my application and let me in.
+“When I told the recruitment officer that, he fudged my height and age on my application and let me in.
 Probably figured I’d wash out anyway.”